zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/setting-up-liferay-dxp/performance-and-scalability/configuring-clustering/02-database-configuration-for-cluster-nodes.md

     jdbc.write.password=**your password**
     ```

-    Alternatively, if you are using JNDI instead of the JDBC data sources, set the same `*.username` and `*.password` properties to your JNDI user name and password and set these additional properties:
+    If you are using JNDI instead of JDBC data sources, set the same `*.username` and `*.password` properties above to your JNDI data source user name and password and set these additional properties:

     ```properties
-    jdbc.read.jndi.name=**your read JNDI name**
+    jdbc.read.jndi.name=**your read JNDI data source name**
-    jdbc.write.jndi.name=**your read-write JNDI name**
+    jdbc.write.jndi.name=**your write JNDI data source name**
     ```

-3. Use the `jdbc.write` prefix with this setting:
+1. Use the `jdbc.write.` prefix with this setting:

     ```properties
     counter.jdbc.prefix=jdbc.write.
     ```

-    And if you're using a `dbcp` or `tomcat` database connection pool provider, set these:
+1. Optionally, test database connections by setting the following queries for running before every transaction.
+The queries validate the connections and prevent callers from getting bad connections.

     ```properties
     jdbc.default.validationQuery=